-1.8.1 - Safer recruitment
+1.8.1 Safer recruitment

-Sidcot School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2021; Part 3)
+Sidcot School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2023) Part 3)

 - This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials will include reference to Sidcot School's commitment to safeguarding and promoting the wellbeing of learners.
+References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed.
+Online searches of shortlisted candidates will be carried out. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials will include reference to Sidcot School's commitment to safeguarding and promoting the wellbeing of learners.

-1.8.2 - Use of reasonable force
+1.8.2 Use of reasonable force

-Reasonable force' refers to the physical contact to restrain and control children using no more force than is needed.'
+'Reasonable force' refers to the physical contact to restrain and control children using no more force than is needed.'
 The Department believes that the adoption of a 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students.
 It encourages headteachers, principals, governing bodies, and proprietors to adopt sensible policies, which allow and support their staff to make appropriate physical contact.
 The use of reasonable force is down to the professional judgement of the staff member concerned and will be determined by individual circumstances and the vulnerability of any child with Special Educational Needs or Disability (SEND) will be considered.

-- The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013; Reducing the need for restraint and restrictive intervention, 2019). - There is robust recording of any incident where positive handling or restraint has been used.
+- The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013; Reducing the Need for Restraint and Restrictive Intervention, 2019). - There is robust recording of any incident where positive handling or restraint has been used.
 Further review of the incident is carried out to reflect on how the incident could be avoided, this will involve the child and their family.

-Any concerns about a staff member's handling of a child should be discussed with the Headmaster.
+Any concerns about a staff member's handling of a child should be discussed with the Head.

-1.8.3 - Whistleblowing procedures
+1.8.3 Whistleblowing procedures

-Staff are aware that any concerns around staff and volunteers should be addressed with the Headmaster, or the safeguarding governor.
+Staff are aware that any concerns around staff and volunteers should be addressed with the Head, the DSL in the absence of the Head, or the safeguarding governor.
 Staff are also aware of the details of the LADO should they feel that they cannot raise concerns internally.